valkanela67/TextTalker/README.md

 # TextTalker
-Read aloud with text aligner
+Read aloud with text aligner.
 Here is an example:
 https://easi.epizy.com/dubrovnik/